 Legal Definition of derivative action

-A shareholder or member bringing a derivative action must describe in the complaint attempts to obtain action from the corporate directors or association authorities, or from other shareholders or members, and the reasons these attempts failed.
+Note: A shareholder or member bringing a derivative action must describe in the complaint attempts to obtain action from the corporate directors or association authorities, or from other shareholders or members, and the reasons these attempts failed.
 The plaintiff must fairly and adequately represent the other similarly situated shareholders or members, and the action may not be collusive.
 Federal Rule of Civil Procedure 23.1 governs derivative actions brought in federal court.

 - Is the Word 'Freshman' Going Out of Style?

 - The Good, The Bad, & The Semantically Imprecise - 8/23/19

 - 'Conscience' vs. 'Conscious': Let Us Be Your Guide

 - On Contractions of Multiple Words

 - A Look at Uncommon Onomatopoeia

 - Summer 2019 Words of the Day Quiz Take the quiz